 Seeking Board of Directors and Supervisory Committee Members

-Our Annual Meeting on April 21, 2022 will be virtual click here for information on this year's meeting.
+Our Annual Meeting on April 18, 2023 will be going back to an in person event.
+Please click here for information on this year's meeting.
 SnoCope Credit Union is presently looking for enthusiastic, volunteer Supervisory Committee Members.
 If you are interested in serving, you are invited to submit your credentials.

 To submit an application, volunteers should send a letter of interest and complete the following:

 A Volunteer Application, a Volunteer Agreement and a Code of Ethics Statement.

 To download each of these forms click here.

 Mail your information to:

 3130 Rockefeller Avenue

 - Sheila Postle - Sheila.Postel@co. snohomish.wa.us